Renders

 When variable output is used, this is the formula to count renders.

-The first 50 renders are counted individually, then each set of 50 is counted as 1 render.
+The first 50 renders are counted individually, then each subsequent set of 10 add 1 render1.

 Formula